tailcallhq/tailcallhq.github.io/docs/intro/quickstart.md

 3. `bin` contains the executable files for the tailcall server and the tailcall command line interface (cli).
 4. `lib` contains all the jar files required for the shell scripts in `bin` to run.

 Tailcall consists of two parts, the `CLI` or Command Line Interface, and the `Server`.
-The CLI is used to define, validate and register a composed api definition with the server, and once registered, graphql queries can be made to the server.
-The server is responsible for executing the queries, and returning the results.
-For this demo, we won't be running the server locally, but will use the server running in ephemeral mode on `https://cloud.tailcall.run/graphql`.
+The CLI is used to define, validate and register a composed API definition with the server, and once registered, graphQL queries can be made to the server.
+The server is responsible for executing the queries and returning the results.
+For this demo, we won't be running the server locally but will use the server running in ephemeral mode on `https://cloud.tailcall.run/graphql`.

 ### Compose REST apis into a GraphQL schema

-For our first example, we are going to compose a graphql schema from the REST apis at <a href="https://jsonplaceholder.typicode.com/" target="_blank">https://jsonplaceholder.typicode.com/</a>, a free online REST api with some fake data.
+For our first example, we are going to compose a graphQL schema from the REST apis at <a href="https://jsonplaceholder.typicode.com/" target="_blank">https://jsonplaceholder.typicode.com/</a>, a free online REST api with some fake data.
 We will use the api at `https://jsonplaceholder.typicode.com/users` to get a list of users, and `https://jsonplaceholder.typicode.com/users/:id/posts` to get the posts for each user, and compose them into a single GraphQL schema.

 #### Create the schema definition